stamparm/maltrail/README.md

 This software is provided under under a MIT License.
 See the accompanying [LICENSE](https://github.com/stamparm/maltrail/blob/master/LICENSE) file for more information.

-## Donate
+## Donations

 This project is a result of numerous hours of software development.
-If you appreciate the work and you want to see it further developed, please consider making a donation via [PayPal](https://www.paypal.com/) to `miroslav.stampar@gmail.com` (current total: `0$`) or via [&#x0243;itcoin](bitcoin:1JCtgmpC1eWvdHXrKfvMAunfvcaaMXLP5G) to `1JCtgmpC1eWvdHXrKfvMAunfvcaaMXLP5G` (current total: `0B`).
-Thank you very much if you decide to do it.
+If you appreciate the work and you want to see it further developed, please consider making a donation via [PayPal](https://www.paypal.com/) to `miroslav.stampar@gmail.com` or via [&#x0243;itcoin](bitcoin:1JCtgmpC1eWvdHXrKfvMAunfvcaaMXLP5G) to `1JCtgmpC1eWvdHXrKfvMAunfvcaaMXLP5G`.

+Thank you:

+* Thomas Kristner